Pre-Test information and advice for the module 1 and 2 tests

 1. Not making progress:

 The other type of “not making progress” fault is failing to take opportunities when they arise or unnecessary hesitation.
-Sitting in the left hand lane behind a queue of cars at traffic lights when the right hand lane is free is an obvious example of failure to take an opportunity.
-If both lanes can be used to proceed in the same direction, use whichever one will allow you to make most progress.
-Similarly, if you are sitting at a junction waiting for a car to go by before pulling out and it is obvious to the examiner that you could easily emerge safely and do it well before the car reaches the junction, he may well mark you down for hesitation.
+Sitting in the left-hand lane behind a queue of cars at traffic lights when the right-hand lane is free is an obvious example of failure to take an opportunity.
+If both lanes can be used to proceed in the same direction, use whichever one will allow you to make the most progress.
+Similarly, if you are sitting at a junction waiting for a car to go by before pulling out and it is obvious to the examiner that you could easily emerge safely and do it well before the car reaches the junction, he may well mark you down for undue hesitation.

 Always remember you are on a motorbike and try to use that to your advantage and make progress whenever you can.

 This is fairly common on the list of failing points and is usually down to the following:

 Firstly, if you rush things, you will make mistakes so take your time.
 Although you are told frequently by your instructor to make progress, there is a difference between making efficient use of speed or opportunities on the one hand, and trying to rush into situations on the other.
 Take your time but do it efficiently.
 Start roadcraft systems such as OSM-PSL earlier to give yourself plenty of time to adjust your ride plan to suit.